starryskiessouth/starryskiessouth.github.io/content/about/mission.md

     parent: About Us
 ---
 ### Mission

-Our mission is to promote appreciation and conservation of the starry sky.
+Our mission is to promote appreciation and conservation of starry skies across the southeastern United States.